onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

 The assembly files can be converted to .com by using http://sensi.org/~svo/i8080.
 All that has to be done is to copy the code and paste it into the given link and save it by clicking “Make Beautiful Code”.

+ > *Note:* There is also a more advanced OS that supports simple Interprocess communication and synchronization.
+I will upload it as soon as I find some time.